jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The scene you just read is a thought experiment—a glimpse into an alternate history where two of humanity's most transformative intellectual revolutions occurred simultaneously.

 Socrates (470 – 399 BC), as the Roman philosopher Cicero observed, was the first to "call philosophy down from heaven, place it in cities and homes, and compel it to inquire about life and morals as well as good things and bad."
 Before him, the common practice was to let professional debaters, known as Sophists, battle over a question.
 Everyone assumed justice had no universal definition and was merely a matter of law, custom, or power.
-Sophists used rhetoric to convince people that their side served the rulers interests and therefore was just.
+Sophists used rhetoric to convince people that their side served the ruler's interests and was therefore just.

 Socrates challenged this approach.
 Instead of accepting that justice was relative to human laws or customs, he asked things like “What is justice?” or "What is ethics".